Castle Gay: Plot

 Dickson McCunn, a 60-year old retired grocery-store owner hosts a supper for two of his protégés: John 'Jaikie' Galt and Dougal Crombie.
 Jaikie is now an undergraduate at Cambridge University and a rugby international; Douglas is a journalist working for the Craw Press.
 The two are to take a walking holiday in the Canonry, in the district of Carrick.

 Thomas Carlyle Craw, proprietor of the Craw Press, is an influential writer with a special interest in the central European state of Evallonia, supporting restoration of the monarchy after years of republican rule.
-He is an extreme recluse, and has leased the secluded Castle Gay from its English owner Lord Rynns.
+He is an extreme recluse, and has leased the secluded Castle Gay from its Scottish owner Lord Rhynns.

 Craw is abducted by students during a prank in which he is mistaken for another man, and is held at the very cottage where Jaikie and Dougal intend to stay.
 They agree to carry a letter to Craw's secretary at Castle Gay, Frederick Barbon, who can make sure that he remains hidden from the crowds of journalists who have arrived to cover an important local by-election.
 The friends find the gates to the Castle grounds barred, and they stumble across a journalist for a rival paper, Albert Tibbets, who is covering the story of Craw’s disappearance.
-They meet Alison Westwater, daughter of Lord Rynns; Jaikie admires her.
+They meet Alison Westwater, daughter of Lord Rhynns; Jaikie admires her.
 With Alison's help they gain access only to be told by Barbon that Craw must stay away as there is a party of Evallonian monarchists who are desperate to talk to him: Prince Odalchini, Count Casimir Muresco and Professor Jagon.
 They want Craw to ensure that the British government will support the overthrow of the Evallonian republicans and the ascent of their candidate Prince John to a restored throne.
 Unable to make them understand that Craw has no power to do any such thing, Dougal brings Dickson McCunn over to talk "practical common sense".
 Jaikie takes Craw on a walking tour, to ensure he remains hidden.